mystborn/sso_string/README.md

 }
 ```

+### Strings and C-Strings

+There are many apis built around c-strings, and a string library wouldn't be worth using in most cases if it can't interface with them. sso_string provides alternative functions that accept c-strings for any function where it makes sense.
+It can also grab the internal c-string representation using `string_data` (`const char*`)  or `string_cstr` (`char*`).
+These are `NULL` terminated and can be used just like normal c-strings, as long as the caller doesn't try and resize them.

 ## Including

 sso_string consists of a single header/source file pair, `include/sso_string.h` and `src/sso_string.c` which you can easily copy into your project (or add this repo as a submodule).
 It can also be added as a subproject when building with Meson.